Battle of Ashford

 The Battle of Ashford was a battle fought during Robert's Rebellion between royal and rebel forces at Ashford, the seat of House Ashford.
 Lord Mace Tyrell, Warden of the South took the credit for the Loyalist victory, however Lord Randyll Tarly had done nearly all the fighting.

-With the Stormlands united behind him, Lord Robert left his brother Stannis to hold Storm's End and advanced west to Ashford.
+With the Stormlands united behind him following the Battle of Summerhall, Lord Robert left his brother Stannis to hold Storm's End and advanced west to Ashford.
 Ashford, located within the Reach, was sworn to Highgarden and was likely a loyalist holding.
 It is possible that Robert tried to take Ashford to secure the Stormlands' western flank against the threat of the Tyrells (who could muster the largest army in the realm), or he may have been outmaneuvered by Randyll Tarly.

 The battle occurred when the van of the Tyrell army under command of Lord Randyll Tarly ran into Robert Baratheon's forces.
 Tarly's forces overran Robert's army, and Robert was forced to withdraw from the field before the main force of the Tyrell host had joined the battle.